On Gauge Theories and Covariant Derivatives in Metric Spaces: II. Affine Connections and Covariant Derivatives

 \be S = {\int}{\sqrt{-g}}{R}{\bf e} \ee

 {Where, $g$ is the determinant of metric, ${\sqrt{-g}}{\bf e}$ is the natural volume element associated with metric and $R$ is the scalar curvature.
-In the Palatini formalism, both metric and affine connections are the independent variables.
-We have the following expression for covariant derivative operator [4]:}
+In this formalism, both metric and affine connections are the independent variables.
+We have the following expression for covariant derivative operator [28]:}

 \be {\nabla_{\mu}}{A_{\nu}} = {{\nabla'}_{\mu}}{A_{\nu}} - {C^{\alpha}_{~\mu \nu}}{A_{\alpha}} \ee

 {Here, ${C^{\alpha}_{~\mu \nu}}$ is an arbitrary well-behaved field.
 It can be symmetric or asymmetric in the lower indices. ${{\nabla'}_{\mu}}$ is a given covariant derivative which have properties (I - IV) and obey the torsion-free condition.
 We choose ${{\nabla'}_{\mu}}$ to be given by the following expression:}